jly36963/ljos/README.md

 ## Description

-Ljos aims to be like yargs, but distilled down and built around parseArgs.
+Ljos aims to be like yargs, but simplified and built around parseArgs.

 ## Installation

+TODO: put on npm once stable

 ```sh
 npm i ljos